xuhongxu96/XiaoyaSearch/readme.md

 	- UrlFileStore
 	  Manage fetched web content
 	- InvertedIndexStore
-	  Manage Inverted Index
+	  Manage Inverted Indices and their frequency and weight (tf-idf)
 	- IndexStatStore
 	  Manage word frequency and document frequency of words in inverted index
-	- UrlFileIndexStatStore
-	  Manage word frequency in each UrlFile
 	- LinkStore
 		Manage links in UrlFiles
 - XiaoyaLogger